-Also pursuing a STEM course abroad, the choices are very broad across the world, for instance in the UK there is not only affordable universities offering engineering programs such as mechatronics, astronomy, space engineering, aerospace, telecom and electrical engineering to motor sports, textile and aeronautical engineering.
+Also pursuing a STEM course abroad, the choices are very broad across the world, for instance in the UK there are not only affordable universities offering engineering programs such as mechatronics, astronomy, space engineering, aerospace, telecom and electrical engineering to motorsports, textile and aeronautical engineering.

 3. Achieving excellence in the quality of our higher education:

 India as yet is in the throes of developing its course content to be at par or even ahead of the world, there still appears a blissfully poor practical experience in most Institutions and a further lack of opportunities in developing particular skills and conceptual learning for atmanirbharta so much critical to India’s innovation enterprise.

 Many of our youngsters struggle to get good internships, not to speak of job placements on graduation, well the issue is primarily exasperated because of the apathy of our Institutions to promote a better understanding of ideas and precepts instead of an emphasis on rote learning.